La Salle University

-- Core-to-Core such that except for two courses (one Religion and one Philosophy), La Salle University’s core is essentially fulfilled by the associate degree requirements at Community College of Philadelphia.
+- Core-to-Core, such that except for one course (REL 100: Religion Matters, to be take an La Salle University), La Salle University’s core is fulfilled by the associate degree requirements at Community College of Philadelphia.
 This applies only to students who participate in dual admissions with La Salle University.
-Both Religion and Philosophy courses can be completed as part of the associate degree requirements at Community College of Philadelphia.

 - Scholarships for dual admissions full-time (12 or more credits) day students with 2.5 or higher GPA.